 On average, the university gets feedback from 4.66 validated references for each candidate.

 Getting information about a candidate’s prior performance in a specific role helps the university truly understand if the candidate will excel at Clemson.
 Job-specific surveys tie a candidate’s strengths and skills directly to the function that the candidate will perform.

 Clemson also receives this feedback from former managers and colleagues while the interview schedule is being built.
 It’s presented in data-rich, easy-to-read reports that also provide job-specific interview questions to the hiring managers for each identified competency area.
 This ensures consistency and accuracy in the interview process.

-Using Pre-Hire 360, the institution can easily see strengths and weaknesses of all potential hires based on their interviews and reference feedback.
+The institution can easily see strengths and weaknesses of all potential hires based on their interviews and reference feedback.
 And data is stored electronically, providing consistent and documented processes and information.

 Onboarding is customized and stronger.